Minimizing Human Intervention in Online Classification: ADDITIONAL RELATED WORK

 \paragraph{Convex Geometry} Our theoretical analysis relies on results regarding the approximation of convex bodies by random polytopes.
 We refer to the recent survey of \citet{prochno2022}, and to the books of \citet{Ziegler1995} and \citet{ratcliffe2019} for general background on Euclidean and spherical geometry.

-\paragraph{Embedding-based Retrieval} Our problem formulation (Section \ref{sec:models}) assumes queries are represented by embeddings, and our real-world experiments (Section \ref{sec:experiments}, Appendix \ref{sec:additional_real_world_experiments}) utilize state-of-the-art embedding models derived from LLMs.
+\paragraph{Embedding-based Retrieval} Our problem formulation (Section \ref{sec:models}) assumes queries are represented by embeddings, and our real-world experiments (Section \ref{sec:experiments}, Appendix \ref{sec:additional_real_world_experiments}) utilize state-of-the-art text embedding models.
 Such embeddings are foundational to many modern Natural Language Processing (NLP) applications: for example, in contemporary applications of NLP to real-world question-answering environments, where knowledge may reside in documentation, Retrieval-Augmented Generation (RAG) \citep{DBLP:conf/nips/LewisPPPKGKLYR020} has emerged as a pivotal technique.
 A RAG system comprises two main components: a Retriever and a Large Language Model.
 Retrievers excel at representing similar words and sentences closely in the embedding space, thereby understanding language patterns effectively.
 Notable retriever models, such as Dense Passage Retrieval (DPR) \citep{karpukhin-etal-2020-dense}, EmbEddings from bidirEctional Encoder rEpresentations (E5) \citep{wang2022text}, and General Text Embedding (GTE) \citep{li2023general}, leverage pretrained architectures such as BERT \citep{devlin-etal-2019-bert} to initialize encoders.
 These encoders are fine-tuned to ensure that the cosine similarity between the query and passage accurately captures their true relationship.

 Recently, the NLP community has increasingly favored decoder architectures for creating embeddings \citep{Springer2024RepetitionIL,behnamghader2024llm2vec}, as these approaches have demonstrated superior performance over traditional encoder-based methods.
-Among these, Mistral-E5 \citep{wang-etal-2024-improving-text} stands out as the state-of-the-art LLM for text retrieval.
+Among these, Mistral-E5 \citep{wang-etal-2024-improving-text} stands out as the state-of-the-art embedding model for text retrieval.
 Retriever models are commonly evaluated using benchmarks such as BEIR \citep{thakur2021beir} and MTEB \citep{muennighoff2022mteb}.